addrummond/live_server_actions/README.md

 ### Generated TypeScript .d.ts files

-When a server action module `MyApp.FooLive` is compiled, a corresponding `LiveServerActions__MyApp.FooLive.d.ts` file is emitted in the `assets` folder.
+When a server action module `MyApp.FooLive` is compiled, a corresponding `LiveServerActions__MyApp.FooLive.d.ts` file is emitted in the `assets/js` folder.
 This file specifies the methods available for `serverActions.MyApp.FooLive`, and the type of each method if the corresponding Elixir function has a type spec.

 In future the location of the emitted files may be configurable, but for now it is not.